-Living a vegan lifestyle means not only adopting a plant-based diet, but also wearing clothes free of any animal products.
-And now, it’s easier than ever to dress vegan thanks to a growing number of designers facing the push to go fur-free.
+Living a vegan lifestyle means not only adopting a plant-based diet, but also wearing clothes free of animal products.
+Now, it’s easier than ever to dress vegan thanks to a growing number of designers facing the push to go fur-free.

-When it comes to footwear, a range of brands are using alternatives materials like canvas and recycled plastics over animal hides, as well as avoiding animal-based adhesives to create shoes that are cruelty-free and sustainable.
+When it comes to footwear, a range of brands are using alternative materials like canvas and recycled plastics instead of animal hides, and they’re avoiding animal-based adhesives to create shoes that are cruelty-free and sustainable.
 Many labels are also committed to providing ethical work conditions for laborers and supporting local artisans around the world by employing them in production.

-And the looks are anything but crunchy-granola, with everything from sleek mesh runners to pointed-toe mules being made without harm to animals or the environment.
+The looks created are anything but crunchy-granola, with everything from sleek mesh runners to pointed-toe mules made without harm to animals or the environment.

-Ahead, we’ve rounded up over a dozen shoe brands where you can shop vegan — whether they solely offer vegan styles or carry select cruelty-free offerings.
-Among the list, you’ll find lesser-known labels worth keeping on your radar, plus some of your favorite mass market and luxury labels that are doing their part to create animal-friendly options.
+Ahead, we’ve rounded up over a dozen shoe brands where you can shop vegan — whether they offer only vegan styles or carry select cruelty-free offerings.
+On the list, you’ll find lesser-known labels worth keeping on your radar, plus some of your favorite mass market and luxury labels that are doing their part to create animal-friendly options.
 Read on to discover them all.